 Displays the winner, and the scores of the player and the opponent, for all previous games played by the currently active player.
 The display includes the date and opponent skill level for each game.
-If the player's scoreboard was started with an earlier version of Gin Rummy which did not record dates and skill levels, the opponent will be displayed as "Unknown" and the date will be displayed as "1/1/94".
+If the player's scoreboard was started with an earlier version of Rummy 500 which did not record dates and skill levels, the opponent will be displayed as "Unknown" and the date will be displayed as "1/1/94".

-The left selection pad permits the display of the game history against the opponent at a particular skill level.
+A selection pad permits the display of the game history against the opponent at a particular skill level.
+The text colors may be changed via Color Preferences.